acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 	- Following Bunt and Prasad (2016), this can be put under PDTB Expansion.
 However, RST Antithesis is much more defined along the lines of contrast, so, it might be better put there?

 - **CONJUNCTION**: `CONJUNCTION` is a symmetric relation in which the internal and the external arguments bear the same relation to some other situation evoked in the discourse.
 Their conjunction indicates that they are doing the same thing with respect to that situation, or are doing it together.
 (Bunt & Prasad 2016)
+	- Bunt and Prasad (2016) put PDTB List here:

+		- "Arg1 and Arg2 are members of a list, defined in the prior discourse.
+“List” does not require the situations specified in Arg1 and Arg2 to be directly related."
+(Prasad et al. 2007, p.37)

+			- (135) But other than the fact that besuboru is played with a ball and a bat, it’s unrecognizable: Fans politely return foul balls to stadium ushers; **[Implicit = and]** the strike zone expands depending on the size of the hitter; (EXPANSION:List) (PDTB2, 0037)

-	- Bunt & Prasad (2016) put PDTB2 conjunction here.
+	- Bunt & Prasad (2016) also put PDTB2 conjunction here.
 But this seems to be incorrect as it has a much looser definition closer to SDRT Narration: The situation described in the utterance provides additional, discourse new, information that is related to the situation described in the anchor, but is not related to the anchor in any other, more specific discourse relation.
 The semantics are thus no more than that of a logical ∧ (and).
 Diagnostic connectives are _also_, _in addition_, _additionally_, _further_, etc. ("conjunction", Prasad et al. 2007, p.37)

 		- (134) Food prices are expected to be unchanged, but energy costs jumped as much as 4%, said Gary Ciminero, economist at Fleet/Norstar Financial Group.
 He **also** says he thinks “core inflation,” which excludes the volatile food and energy prices, was strong last month.
 (PDTB2 conjunction, 2400)

-	- Bunt and Prasad (2016) put PDTB2 List here "Arg1 and Arg2 are members of a list, defined in the prior discourse.
-“List” does not require the situations specified in Arg1 and Arg2 to be directly related" (Prasad et al. 2007, p.37).
-This is in line with the inclusion of PDTB2 List under PDTB3 Conjunction (Webber et al. 2019, p.18).

-			- (135) But other than the fact that besuboru is played with a ball and a bat, it’s unrecognizable: Fans politely return foul balls to stadium ushers; **[Implicit = and]** the strike zone expands depending on the size of the hitter; (PDTB2, 0037)

 	- cf. RST Joint
 	- cf. RSTDTB List